nancydheer/nancydheer/README.md

 </td>
 <td width="65%" valign="middle">

 I am an M.Sc.
-Economics & Management student with a strong interest in business analytics, financial analysis, strategy consulting, and market research.
-Currently working as a Marketing Intern at Connect Karo, I enjoy using data, research, and analytical tools to understand business problems and support better decision-making.
+Economics & Management student with a strong interest in HR analytics, financial analysis, strategy consulting, and market research.
+I have done internship as a Marketing Intern at Connect Karo, I enjoy using data, research, and analytical tools to understand business problems and support better decision-making.

 I have hands-on experience with Excel, Power BI, Python, SQL, and data visualization, along with strong communication, problem-solving, and people-management skills.
 I am passionate about transforming complex information into clear insights, practical strategies, and measurable business impact.